arbazsiddiqui/rSlashVideos/README.md

 ## Reddit Play

 "Watch" any subreddit.
-Fetches videos from any subreddit and includes filters like "hot", "top of all time", "top of year" etc.
+Fetches videos from any subreddit and includes filters like hot, top of all time, top of year etc.

 [Live](https://arbazsiddiqui.github.io/Reddit-Play/app/index.html)

 ### Motivation
-Main driving force for working on this project was to find a solution for not having to apply any brain in deciding what video to watch while having a meal.
-Hence, Reddit Play.
+The intent of pursuing this project was to easily and quickly gain access to the cool videos without deliberately looking up for them while having a meal.
+Hence, [Reddit Play](https://arbazsiddiqui.github.io/Reddit-Play/app/index.html)

 ### Features
 * Support for every video domain like youtube, vimeo etc.